NHS Test and Trace

 Children under 18 will be contacted by phone wherever possible and asked for their parent or guardian’s permission to continue the call.

-You will be asked to sign in to the NHS Test and Trace contact tracing website
+You may be asked to sign in to the NHS Test and Trace contact tracing website

 How to spot fake contact tracers